rendall/icebreakers/QUESTIONS.md

   * Where do you see yourself going in the company?
   * Where do you want to retire?
   * Where would you build your dream home?
-  * Which of Snow White’s seven dwarfs describes you best (Bashful, Doc, Dopey, Grumpy, Happy, Sleepy or Sneezy)?
+  * Which of Snow White's seven dwarfs describes you best (Bashful, Doc, Dopey, Grumpy, Happy, Sleepy or Sneezy)?
   * Who is your favorite cartoon character?
   * Who was your childhood actor or actress crush?
   * Who would you want on your team in a zombie apocalypse?
   * Would you go to space if you knew that you could never come back to earth?
   * Would you prefer to always be slightly late or always be an hour early?
   * Would you rather always be cold or always be hot?
-  * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour?
-  * Would you rather be an Olympic gold medalist or an astronaut?
   * Would you rather be funny or clever?
   * Would you rather fart or burp glitter?
-  * Would you rather have invisibility or flight?
   * Would you rather have no arms or no legs?
   * Would you rather lose your sight or hearing?
   * Would you rather travel back in time to meet your ancestors or would you rather go to the future to meet your descendants?
 * Credit: [parabol](https://www.parabol.co/resources/icebreaker-questions)
   * A genie appears and grants you a wish for someone else in the world.
 Who and what do you make a wish for?
   * Are there any aspects of your personality that hold you back?
 How do you adapt?
-  * As a child, what did you want to be when you grew up?
   * Do you have a favorite mug?
 Let us see it and explain why you love it.
   * Do you have a non-work goal you're working towards right now?
 What is it?
   * Do you have any mentors or people you look up to?
 Tell us about one of them.